altugkarakurt/morty/README.md

 The methodologies proposed in (A. C. Gedik and B.Bozkurt, 2010) and (P. Chordia and S. Şentürk, 2013) are based on the musical assumption that the tuning and the relative occurence of the melodic intervals in the performances belonging to the same mode should also be similar.

 Given the annotated tonics and makams for a set of training audio performances, both methods extract predominant melody of each performance and then compute models based on pitch histograms (pitch distributions or pitch-class distributions) for each mode using the extracted predominant melodies.
 Note that the training performances can be entire recordings or an excerpt.

-In the case of multi-layer perceptron networks, the pitch class distribution of recordings or excerpts are computed and used as feature vectors.
-The network is composed of two layers, the first of which is the input layer and has the same length as the pitch class distributions and the latter is the output layer and is the same size as the number of modes.
-Each output is treated as the network's confidence of this recording belonging to a particular mode and the highest of these correspond to the predicted mode by the network.

 In our context, these models are used in three similar computational tasks:
 - **Mode Recognition:** Given an audio performance with known tonic, the pitch histogram computed from the performance is compared with the model produced for each mode.
 The mode belonging to the most similar model will be classified as the estimated mode.